bnzone/snapshot/README.md

 ## Acknowledgments

-This project is a clone ofinspired by [Instabram by Facebook](https://www.instagram.com/) web application.
+This project is a clone of [Instagram by Facebook](https://www.instagram.com/) web application.
 This is just a demo application with no itent of commercial use or any advertising.